XuecWu/XuecWu/README.md

 - 🌱 I’m also a prepared master student at the School of Computer Science and Technology, Xi'an Jiaotong University.
 - 😄 My research interests mainly include deep learning, computer vision, and multimedia computing.
 - 📫 How to reach me: wuxc@stu.zzu.edu.cn / xuecwu@gmail.com
-- ⚡ Hobbies: Basketball, Pop Music, and League of Legends.